What type of activity is outside the scheme?

 - The originality of the contribution to its field within ELT.

-- The proposal’s contribution to the aims of the scheme, including international research collaboration where appropriate.
-We expect to favour applications which demonstrate an element of international collaboration.
+- The proposal’s contribution to the aims of the scheme, with particular reference to international research collaboration.

 What amount of award will be made?

-- We do not expect the partnership awards to cover the full costs of the research, but to fund essential elements of the research without which the research would not take place.
+We do not expect the ELT Research Awards to cover the full costs of the research, but rather to fund essential elements of the research without which the research would not take place.
 Proposals should make clear how the other costs of the research will be funded.
 Proposers of jointly funded research must agree to the full conditions of the award (see below).

-- The proposal must make clear what expenditure items the award will fund.
+The proposal must make clear what expenditure items the award will fund.
 The scheme will not fund items of equipment which institutions would normally be expected to possess (for example computing equipment including laptops).
 Nor will it fund conference or seminar attendance to disseminate findings unless specifically invited to do so by the British Council (see ‘dissemination’ below).
+The grant cannot cover indirect, overhead or estate costs for the institutions involved.

-- Awards are generally paid in 2 tranches with 80% of the value to be paid upon the receipt of the fully signed contract and the remaining 20% or entitled balance (whichever is less) will be paid on receipt of a Final Article approved by the British Council for publication.
+Awards are generally paid in two tranches, with 80 per cent of the value paid upon the receipt of the fully signed contract and the remaining 20 per cent or revised balance (whichever is less) on receipt of the final paper (and any other agreed outputs) approved by the British Council for publication.

 What are the conditions of the award?

-- The successful proposers will own the intellectual property rights of the research output / final report and will licence these rights to the British Council to use and disseminate the research output / final report at its own discretion with no limitation on time or territory.
+The successful proposers will own the intellectual property rights of the research data and outputs, including the final paper, and will licence these rights to the British Council to use and disseminate the final research paper and any additional outputs at its own discretion with no limitation on time or territory.
 This will be specified in the individual agreement.

-- The proposer, institution, and researchers must explicitly acknowledge the support of the British Council through an ELT Research Partnership in any written or spoken dissemination of the research process and all outputs arising from it.
+The proposer, institutions and researchers must explicitly acknowledge the support of the British Council through an ELT Research Award in any written or spoken dissemination of the research process and all outputs arising from it, including using the British Council logo where appropriate (e.g. on presentation slides).

-- The British Council reserves the right to make freely and publicly available information on the proposal form of successful proposals, any reports and research output.
+The British Council reserves the right to make freely and publicly available relevant nonpersonal information from the application form of successful proposals, as well as any reports and additional research outputs.

-- The British Council will inform applicants of whether the proposal is successful or not.
-The British Council is not obliged to enter into further discussions, or offer advice on proposals.
-The decision of the British Council regarding partnership awards is final.
+The British Council will inform applicants as to whether the proposal is successful or not.
+The British Council is not obliged to enter into further discussions or offer advice on proposals.
+The decision of the British Council regarding ELT Research Awards is final.

-- Successful proposers must satisfy the British Council that the expenditure has been incurred in accordance with the original proposal.
+Successful proposers must satisfy the British Council that the expenditure has been incurred in accordance with the original proposal by submitting a detailed financial report at the end of the project.

 What are the benefits of the award to the successful proposer?